just-buildsystem/justbuild/doc/concepts/profiling.md

 # Profiling builds

-## Problem statement and use cases
+## Use cases for logging build internals

 There are several use cases where inspection of the internals of a build can be provide additional insights.